hyperchomp/prgl/README.md

 ## Contributing

-As of right now I'm not looking for contributors to the project.
-It is is a passion project of mine, and I would like to maintain control over it.
+As of right now I'm not looking for contributors.
+This is a passion project of mine which I'm making for my own games and I want to maintain control over it.
 If I ever decide to take contributions I will update this section accordingly.

 pr3d is open source under the zlib license and as such you are more than welcome to fork the project and use it for your own devilry as you see fit under the minimal stipulations of the license.